Scally-H/RedReactor/RR_Ubuntu/README.md

   echo "chargefull = 21300000" | sudo tee /dev/redreactor
 ```

+Note that the red reactor kernel module expects a consistent relationship so without e.g., a microamps value the battery
+state may not be correctly interpreted.

 <H3>Installing the RR_Driver</H3>
 The RR_Driver is a C++ code module that uses the IN219 library from https://github.com/regisin/ina219.
 It can be started as a systemd service at
 boot time and configured using the following settings by editing the RR_Driver.cc file.